 Please join us for:

-Check this link for this week's cancellations or teacher substitutions (if any) and to register in advance for any class.
+Click HERE for up-to-date details and teacher substitutions (if any) and to register in advance for any class.

 **Weekly community class at 3:00 pm on Wednesdays is pay-what-you-can, with a suggested fee of $10.00.